Ousikai/Ousikai.github.io/_posts/blog/teller-of-worlds/2020-11-14-the-wind-blows-over-me-part-13.md

 ---
 layout: page
 subheadline: "NaNoWriMo 2020"
-title: "The Wind Blows Over Me Part TBD: Promise and Void (Wings)"
+title: "The Wind Blows Over Me Part TBD: Promise and Void (Crash)"
-teaser: "TBD"
+teaser: "Waiting to be chosen."
 header:
     image_fullwidth: "blog/teller-of-worlds/the-wind-blows-over-me/GigasCedar-HEAD.jpg"
     caption: A sleeping giant sits outside an otherwise innoculous village at the outskirts of the virtual realm...